VallejosGroup/VallejosGroup.github.io/README.md

 Now navigate to the _members/ directory, duplicate the [`Nathan.md`](_members/Nathan.md) file, rename it to your own name, and edit the file to provide your own links.
 For any links you do not want, comment the line out using #.
-When specifying the name of the profile image append `-800` to the file name and change the extension to `.webp`.
-When the site is generated, `webp` files across a range of quality settings are generated from all `png` and `jpg` files in the `img` directory via [ImageMagick](https://imagemagick.org). `webp` files are smaller than png and jpg images of the same quality and therefore load faster - which in turn improves search search engine optimisation.
+When specifying the name of the profile image do not include the file extension.

 Next, navigate to [_config.yml](_config.yml) and scroll to the Jekyll Scholar section of the file.
 You should add your last name to the `last_name` array and